This article is brought to you by Aura.

 For example, if your passwords were leaked in a company-wide data breach, any hacker who acquired them will have easy access to your private accounts — or even your personal computer or smartphone.

 To protect yourself, you need to be aware of what personal data or passwords hackers have access to.
-Aura’s free leaked password scanner scans the internet and the Dark Web to notify you if any of your sensitive information is available to scammers.
+Aura’s free "Hacker View" scanner checks the internet and Dark Web forums and marketplaces to see what sensitive information scammers and hackers can easily find out about you.

 Was Your Computer Hacked?
 Here’s What To Do